 Mondays: Lectures and exercises released via the Homeschool platform; you'll need to be logged in to access this.

 All week: Peer chat and exercise sharing via Discord server with your instructor and class cohort.

-Thursday evening, 10pm and Friday morning, 10am CET: Live recap and Q&A sessions (~1 hour) with the instructors.
+Mondays, 10am and 10pm CEST: Live recap and Q&A sessions (~1 hour) with the instructors.
 Exercise answers released.
-The Q&A session is streamed within the HomeSchool platform, with questions submitted via Discord.
+The Q&A session is streamed within the Homeschool platform, with questions submitted via Discord.
 All questions are logged and a timecode for the start of the answer is shared on the platform after the stream ends.
 The Q&A sessions are viewable permanently afterwards, in case you miss them.